 - When a medical issue, trouble at school or home arises – you must let your ex know immediately.
-This is also true for any of your child’s accomplishments; both parents should take part in the guidance, praise and congratulations.
+This is true for any of your child’s accomplishments; both parents should take part in the guidance, praise, and congratulations.

-Following some of these tips will help improve the quality of life for you, your ex and your children.
-It will also help show your children how to have healthy relationships when conflicts and separations occur in life.
+Following some of these tips will contribute to improving the quality of life for you, your ex and your children.
+It will also help show your kids how to have healthy relationships when conflicts and separations occur in life.

 Answers from AZ